rdkcentral/Lightning/README.md

 ## Dynamic changes

-You can dynamically change the rendering tree by using their tags:
+You can dynamically change the rendering tree by accessing components using their tags:

 ```javascript
 // Get a single component by tag, and modify properties.